Get all the latest data for Randstad

 Do I need a specific visa to buy property in Randstad right now?

-You do not need a specific visa to buy property in the Randstad, and foreigners can generally complete a purchase while on a tourist stay, though getting a mortgage is much harder without Dutch or EU residency and income.
+You do not need a specific visa or residence permit to buy property in the Randstad in February 2026, and yes, you can legally purchase a home while on a tourist visa or even from abroad.

-You do not technically need a Dutch tax ID (BSN) to sign a purchase agreement, but you will likely need one later for tax filing, opening a bank account, and dealing with utilities, so registering as a non-resident through the RNI process is a practical step.
+You do not technically need a Dutch tax ID (BSN) to sign a purchase agreement, but you will almost certainly need one later for tax filing, and you can get one by registering as a non-resident through the RNI at designated Dutch municipalities.

 Does buying property help me get residency and citizenship in Randstad in 2026?

-As of early 2026, buying residential property in the Netherlands does not give you residency or citizenship, and there is no "golden visa" pathway tied to real estate investment.
+As of early 2026, buying property in the Randstad does not give you any right to residency or citizenship -- property ownership and immigration status are completely separate under Dutch law.

 Can I legally rent out property on my visa in Randstad right now?